 6. Home energy efficiency.
 Home energy efficiency will help reduce monthly bills while making your home more comfortable and reducing emissions.

-Get a home energy audit to understand how your home is using energy and where you can make improvements.
-Adding insulation to walls and sealing air leaks will improve the performance of both heating and cooling equipment.
-Replacing windows and doors will improve comfort and help reduce energy use but are often not the most cost-effective methods.
+Get a home energy audit to understand how your home is using energy and where you can make improvements, like adding insulation and air sealing.
 As electricity generation becomes cleaner, consider switching appliances that run on natural gas, like your oven range, water heater, or dryer to an electric alternative.

 7. Reduce food waste.
 Food waste is responsible for about 8% of global emissions.
-Food that is discarded and put into a landfill decomposes and releases methane, a powerful greenhouse gas.
-In Ramsey County, 26% of waste is from food.
-Food waste prevention strategies include planned shopping, right-sizing proportions, planning for leftovers, freezing food, composting, donating food, and checking food for freshness rather than use-by date.
+Food that is discarded into a landfill decomposes and releases methane, a powerful greenhouse gas.
+In Ramsey County,

+26% of waste is from food.
+Food waste prevention strategies include planned shopping, right-sizing portions, planning for leftovers, freezing food, composting, donating, and checking food for freshness rather than use-by date.

 8. Reduce waste.
 Using less is the best way to decrease the resources, landfill space, and energy associated with any product.
-Eliminate single-use products - like plastic bags, plastic utensils, and plastic water bottles -instead, invest in a sturdy tote bag, reusable utensils, and a reusable water bottle.
-Other single-use items, like tools, can be borrowed or rented.
+Eliminate singleuse products like plastic bags, plastic utensils, and plastic water bottles.
+Instead, invest in a sturdy tote bag, reusable utensils, and a reusable water bottle.
+Some single-use items like leaf blowers or pressure washers can be borrowed or rented instead of purchased.